Demonically/CrabRaver/README.md

 ### Get the song:
 * I got it through the [MonsterCat gold program](https://monster.cat/goldyt), since it's the highest quality of Crab Rave.
 * You can try to do Youtube to MP3, but that's against Youtube's TOS.
 (Just don't do it, since there's a possibility of getting a virus from one of those websites.)
+* After getting the music, name is "crabrave", make sure it's an mp3 file, and put it in the music folder.

 ### Installing requirements:
 |  Operating system  |  Command  |